Table of Contents[Hide][Show]

 2-24-1 in the basement of Shibuya Station

-If you’re hungry head downstairs for a grocery store with a food hall attached.
+If you’re hungry, head downstairs for a grocery store with a food hall attached.
 Find bento boxes, sushi, Japanese gyoza and lots of French pastries and breads.
+All is reasonably priced and a good option for families or budget travelers.

 Then head upstairs and outside for the next destinations.